OpenPecha/agentic_translation/doc/SYSTEM_OVERVIEW.md

 The evaluation system assesses translations on multiple dimensions:

+1. **Language Verification**: Checks if the translation is actually in the target language
-1. **Content Accuracy**: Verifies alignment with source text and commentaries
+2. **Content Accuracy**: Verifies alignment with source text and commentaries
-2. **Structural Formatting**: Ensures the translation preserves the source format
+3. **Structural Formatting**: Ensures the translation preserves the source format
-3. **Linguistic Fluency**: Checks that the translation sounds natural in the target language
+4. **Linguistic Fluency**: Checks that the translation sounds natural in the target language

 #### Verification Process

 Before grading, the evaluator performs a structured verification:
+- Validates that the text is in the correct target language
 - Checks for missing concepts from commentaries
 - Identifies potential misinterpretations
 - Verifies contextual accuracy
 - Assesses linguistic naturalness in the target language

+For more details on language verification, see [LANGUAGE_VERIFICATION.md](LANGUAGE_VERIFICATION.md).

 ### 4. Formatting Handler